That Thing Called Tadhana

-That Thing Called Tadhana (International title: That Thing Called Destiny) is a 2014 Filipino romantic comedy film directed by Antoinette Jadaone who had already worked with Panganiban in the 2014 comedy film, Beauty in a Bottle.
-It follows Mace (Angelica Panganiban) and Anthony (JM de Guzman), who meet at an airport in Rome and decide to travel together upon arriving in the Philippines.
+That Thing Called Tadhana (International title: That Thing Called Destiny) is a 2014 Filipino romantic comedy film written and directed by Antoinette Jadaone.
+Starring Angelica Panganiban, who previously worked with the filmmaker in Beauty in a Bottle, and JM de Guzman, the story follows Mace and Antony, who meet at an airport in Rome and decide to travel together upon arriving in the Philippines.
 As Mace tries to move on from a failed relationship, and Anthony deals with his own disappointments, they develop a deepening kinship.

+A co-production of Cinema One Originals, Epicmedia, Monoxide Works, and One Dash Zero Cinetools and distributed by ABS-CBN Film Productions, the film premiered on November 10, 2014, as part of Cinema One Originals Film Festival, and later received a commercial release on February 4, 2015.

 Plot

 Rome

 The film starts at an airport in Rome where Mace, on her way back to the Philippines, despairs over which of her personal items to keep so she does not exceed the load requirements.
 As she bemoans her fate and cries over her dilemma, Anthony shows up and offers to carry her extra baggage for her through his unused extra baggage allowance.
 Mace later reveals that her whole life is in her luggage.

 On the plane, Mace watches and emotionally connects with the protagonists of the film One More Chance but vehemently declines the pack of tissues offered to her.